Getting Started

 5. What type of experience do I want?
 Programs come in all shapes and sizes.
 Some require more independence and others create a ‘group feel’ and give lots of support.
 Some programs allow open course enrollment in a university, while others have a pre-set curriculum focused on a particular discipline.

-Study Abroad 101 information sessions are the 1st step for your study abroad journey.
-We ask that you attend a session before making an appointment with Study Abroad Advisors.
+Study Abroad 101 information sessions are the first step for your study abroad journey.
+We ask that you attend a session before making an appointment with our Study Abroad Advisors.
 Advisors will best help when you’re applying to programs and will usher you through to pre-departure orientation and welcoming you back from your time abroad.
-So, after you’ve gotten an overview of study abroad through a 101 session, we encourage you to make an appointment to meet in person with a study abroad advisor.
+So, after you’ve gotten an overview of study abroad through a 101 session, we encourage you to make an appointment to meet in person with our Advisors.

-To make an appointment, visit our Calendly page or stop by the Center for International Education and Study Abroad in Baldwin Hall 106.
+To make an appointment, visit our Calendly page or stop by the Center for International Education and Study Abroad in Baldwin Hall 106 for more information.
 Your advisor will:

 • Listen to what’s important to you and help you hone in on important points